Skip to content

 subclass Of: structured data

-implement changes in file format
+• implement changes in file format according to:

 rdfs-label: file format